hlzz/libvot/README.md

 Since the library is multi-threaded, the rank is unordered with respect to the first index (they are ordered w.r.t the second index).
 *match_pairs* saves the ordered similarity ranks, from *0*th image to *n-1*th image.

+## Contributing
+We are working toward the next major release (0.2.0).
+If you are interested in contributing, please have a look at the Roadmap.md file.
+All types of contribution, including documentation, testing, and new features are welcomed and appreciated.

 ##License
 The BSD 3-Clause License